-If, however, the College becomes aware in any other way (e.g., through a complaint) of the possession or usage of any illegal drug in our community, this is liable to be treated as a serious disciplinary and potentially a criminal matter.
+If, however, the College becomes aware in any other way (e.g., through a complaint) of the possession or usage of any illegal drug in our community, or the misuse of legal substances or their possession for purposes of misuse, this is liable to be treated as a serious disciplinary (and potentially a criminal) matter.
+Consequences may include suspension or expulsion from the College.

-The promotion, sale, offering, or dealing of any illegal drug will always be treated as a serious disciplinary and potentially a criminal matter.
+The promotion, sale, offering, or dealing of any illegal drug (or legal substance which is liable to be misused) will always be treated as a serious disciplinary (and potentially a criminal) matter.
 Strong penalties will apply (ordinarily, expulsion from the College).

-The College's full policy on drugs is in Appendix H of this Handbook.
+The College's full policy on drugs is in Appendix I of this Handbook.